 Proper vehicle maintenance is good for your vehicle, the environment, and your budget.
 Poorly maintained vehicles burn more gas, emit more pollution, and wear out faster.

-Be sure your vehicle is properly warmed to operating temperature before you're tested.
+Be sure your vehicle is properly warmed to operating temperature before it's tested.

 "Cold" vehicles emit higher levels of pollution than those at operating temperature.
 In general, 5-10 minutes of drive time will ensure proper warm-up.